 In contrast, a compelling enough percentage-off discount can drive lots of sales, too.
 You’ll just need to experiment with the two to find out which your customers prefer.

-To learn more ways that you can stand out and increase your sales on Amazon, read more on Pattern.com or talk to one of our experts by scheduling your demo now.
+To learn more ways that you can stand out and increase your sales on Amazon, learn 25 Tricks to Increase Amazon Sales or talk to one of our experts about taking your Amazon strategy to the next level.